Brent rises above $50/bbl for first time since March on vaccine optimism

 Britain began vaccinations this week and the United States could start inoculations as soon as this weekend.
 Canada on Wednesday approved its first vaccine and said initial shots would be delivered starting next week.

-Both Brent and WTI reached their highest levels since March, with the contracts posting session highs of $51.06 a barrel and $47.74 a barrel, respectively.
-However, the benchmarks’ relative strength indexes showed both had moved into overbought territory.
+Both benchmarks reached their highest levels since March, with the contracts posting session highs of $51.06 a barrel and $47.74 a barrel, respectively.
+However, their relative strength indexes showed both had moved into overbought territory.

 “It is not every day that the market ignores weekly builds of U.S. crude inventories,” said Bjornar Tonhaugen, Rystad Energy’s head of oil markets.
 “Fast-tracking vaccinations is raising hopes that oil demand will benefit quicker and the North American markets are major consumers.”